ysndr/MSc-Thesis/chapter/methodology.md

 The NLS project aims to present a transferable architecture that can be adapted for future languages.
 Consequently, NLS faces the challenge of satisfying multiple goals

-1. To keep up with the frequent changes to the Nickel language and ensure compatibility at minimal cost, NLS needs to *integrate critical functions* of Nickel's runtime
-2. Adaptions to Nickel to accommodate the language server should be minimal not obstruct its development and *maintain performance of the runtime*.
 <!-- what is more? -->

 To accommodate these goals NLS comprises three different parts as shown in [@fig:nls-nickel-structure].